PrestaShop/prestashop.github.io/news/_posts/2017-03-27-updated-1-click-upgrade-module.md

 ![The interface for a minor upgrade](/assets/images/2017/03/upgrade-module01-minor.png)

-Next, in the Expert Mode section, change to the “Major release” channel and click the "Save" button: now the real changes happen.
+Next, in the Expert Mode section, change the "Channel" setting to “Major release”, and click the "Save" button: now the real changes happen.

 ![The interface for a major upgrade](/assets/images/2017/03/upgrade-module02-majorNext.png)